Buchanan Civil War History Weekend Schedule of Events

 Gen. Robert E. Lee’s character come to life through “faith, family, duty and honor” as presented by David Palmer.

 You will hear anecdotal accounts of Lee’s history shedding light on Lee’s nature as a husband, father, son and leader presented using the General’s own words.
-Located at the General’s camp on Bedford Street behind the Bank of Botetourt.
+This presentation will be located in the historic Wilson Warehouse on Lowe Street next to the Town Park.

 4:00 p.m.
 Battle of Buchanan – See the flash, smell the smoke and witness the reenactment of Confederate General McCausland and his confederate troops fighting to delay Union General Hunters fiery Raid of the Valley.
 As Hunter’s troops ford the river upstream, McCausland troops hold their ground.
 As the BuchananTurnpikeBridge burns destroying approximately thirty homes and businesses, troops blast the mountainside blocking passage along the ridge road leading from Buchanan toLiberty.
 Purchase a chance to fire a Cannon!

-7:30 PM – Buchanan Rotary & Town Improvement Society Bluegrass Concert – Members of the Buchanan Rotary invites families to the Buchanan Theatre on Main Street for a concert featuring the Blue Cedars and the Award winning Plank Road Express.
-Admission $10, Children $5. www.buchananrotary.org
+7:30 PM – Buchanan Rotary & Town Improvement Society Bluegrass Concert – Members of the Buchanan Rotary invites families to the Buchanan Theatre on Main Street for a concert featuring Plank Road Express.
+Admission $10. www.buchananrotary.org

 Enjoy the performance of Civil War era tunes performed by local musicians.
 The Joseph W. Anderson United Daughters of the Confederacy will be serving refreshments.
 Come in period costume, or, just as you are.
 There will be a mix of called dances and uncalled dances.